Skip to main content

 Intranasal Administration

-How to set up a nasal spray:
+How to prepare a nasal spray:

 4. Store the spray bottle in the refrigerator between uses.

-• Alternate nostrils if dosing multiple sprays.
+• Alternate nostrils when administering multiple sprays.

 Injection Site Rotation